Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 #### **1. File Existence as a Gate**

-Have one agent wait for a file another agent creates:
+You'd think to have one agent wait for a file that another agent creates:

 * **Prompt 1:** "Generate the API schema and save to `schema.json`."
 * **Prompt 2:** "Wait until `schema.json` exists, then generate client code based on it."

 The second agent effectively "blocks" until the first agent's output appears.
+But the problem is  AI will create, then write to, save, write to, save.
+Instead you want the AI agent to create `done.temp` when it's truly done:

+* **Prompt 1:** "Generate the API schema and save to `schema.json`.
+After this task is finished, create a `done.temp` empty file."
+* **Prompt 2:** "Wait until `done.temp` exists, then generate client code based on it."

+This of courses replaces you babysitting for prompt 1 to finish, then entering prompt 2 at a later time.
+Instead, you enter both prompts simultaneously and they run under the idea of "two AI Agents running concurrently".

 #### **2. Shared State File for Pseudo-Parallel Coordination**